Solo backpacker tips: Novice 2 experienced

 As novice solo backpackers we tend to research and plan and in some cases over plan our first few trips, we don’t want to leave any stone unturned.
 However, the more experienced we get, we know how plans can change on a whim, so while we still research places there is less actual stone wall planning.
 Sometimes it gets to a point where we just grab our bags, book our tickets and head off to our next destination.

-Over the years the less actual planning I do the more I find I figure out and prep a few things beforehand for my initial arrival.
-Through experience, you just know what to do, of course there might be a few tweaks depending on the destination and how familiar you are with the region.
+Over the years the less actual planning I do the more I find out, figure out and prep a few important basics beforehand Through experience, you just know what to do, of course there might be a few tweaks depending on the destination and how familiar you are with the region.
 Having got to know a lot of solo backpackers over the years, many of us seem to do it.

-Here’s some backpacker tips for when you get a little experienced and comfortable traveling solo.
+Here’s some solo backpacker tips for when you get a little experienced and comfortable traveling solo.

 - If you’re traveling to a destination that doesn’t speak your language, try and learn a few basic local words beforehand.
 You don’t have to be fluent, but just trying to speak it goes a long way with locals, and they will be far more willing to help you.
 Don’t underestimate the power of trying.